Corona del Mar State Beach

 Aerial views of Arch Rock at Corona Del Mar beach.

 Corona del Mar State Beach (Spanish for the Crown of the Sea) is a protected beach in the state park system of California, United States.
 It is located in Corona del Mar, Newport Beach, and operated by the city of Newport Beach.
+It is known locally as Big Corona to distinguish it from a neighboring beach, Little Corona.
 The 30 acre park was established in 1947.

 History

 The beach had been a surfing hotspot until the late 1930s, when the Newport Harbor jetty was extended, leading to the creation of The Wedge as a popular surf break, but shielding Corona from all but the most southerly swells.

 Surfing legend Duke Kahanamoku is credited with the first use of a surfboard for rescue purposes at Corona del Mar beach in 1925, when a charted fishing vessel capsized in heavy surf and Kahanamoku rescued people via surfboard.